The SegmentOS logo, featuring 'Segment' in black text and 'OS' in a vibrant color gradient.

 THIS BLOG WAS WRITTEN BY

-Patricio is a marketing strategist with over 7 years of experience leading brand operations and go-to-market execution for world-class companies like Angi and the Fortune 500 Novartis.
+Patricio is a marketing operations leader and AI systems architect with 8+ years of experience scaling revenue channels and building AI-native workflows for companies like Angi and Fortune 500 Novartis.

 Connect with Patricio on LinkedIn.